RobertCrummett/fft/README.md

 While I could have taken a highly optimized FFT from the interweb and used it, I decided to roll my own.
 The reason I prefer to ''recreate the wheel'' is that I wanted to _learn_.
 Deal with it.

+See the `examples` directory for documented tutorials on usage.

 Dependencies
 ------------